Caren S. Franzini Fellowship

-The application submission period for the first class of Franzini Fellows is now closed.
+The application submission period for the second class of Franzini Fellows is open from January 1st to February 14th.
 CDFA is currently evaluating candidates.
 For those who have applied, please allow for 3-4 weeks of deliberation.
 We will be in touch once the selection process has been completed.

 About the Caren S. Frazini Fellowship

 The Caren S. Franzini Fellowship was established in 2017 by the CDFA Board of Directors to recognize the exemplary leadership of Caren Franzini, a past President of CDFA and former CEO of the New Jersey Economic Development Authority (NJEDA).
 During her career, Caren was dedicated to the advancement of development finance best practices, education, and advocacy.

 Recognized by her peers and colleagues as “simply the best,” Caren brought a high level of mastery and acumen to her work.
 Her commitment to the development finance industry is evident in the numerous programs created and the billions of dollars of investment that she catalyzed during her tenure at NJEDA.
 She was equally passionate about building leaders and experts in the field as she was about financing businesses and expanding economic growth and job creation for New Jersey communities.